jcork4real/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    forEach: This iterates over a list and applies some operation with side effects to each list member (example: saving every list item to the database)

+    map: This iterates over a list, transforms each member of that list, and returns another list of the same size with the transformed members (example: transforming list of strings to uppercase)

+    The big difference between the two, is that with .map() we don’t need to tell our function to add every element to a new array like we do with .forEach().
+With .map() it creates a new array out of the results of the given function without harming the original array.
+In other words, .map() allows us to transform the elements within an array, but in order to save this result we still need to set the .map() statement to a new variable.

 2. What is the difference between a function and a method?

+    In JavaScript every function is an object.
+An object is a collection of key:value pairs.
+If a value is a primitive (number, string, boolean), or another object, the value is considered a property.
+If a value is a function, it is called a 'method'.

+    Within the scope of an object, a function is referred to as a method of that object.
+It is invoked from the object namespace MyObj.theMethod().
+Since we said that a function is an object, a function within a function can be considered a method of that function.

 3. What is closure?

+    A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).

+    In other words, a closure gives you access to an outer function’s scope from an inner function.
+In JavaScript, closures are created every time a function is created, at function creation time.
+    To use a closure, define a function inside another function and expose it.

+    To expose a function, return it or pass it to another function.
+    The inner function will have access to the variables in the outer function scope, even after the outer function has returned.

 4. Describe the four rules of the 'this' keyword.

+              The four rules presented for determining what 'this' in JavaScript points to boil down to one simple question: What is the calling object?

+1. Is the function called by new?
+2. Is the function called by .call(), .apply(), or .bind()?
+3. Is the function called as a method, ie: obj.func()?
+4. Is the function called in the global scope?
+    If strict mode is enabled, return undefined.
+    Otherwise, return the global object, ie: window.

+    By Example:

+    1. Global Binding:
+          Is the function called in the global scope?
+          If strict mode is enabled, return undefined.
+          Otherwise, return the global object, ie: window/console.log() object

+          Example:
+              function sayName(name){
+                 console.log(this)
+                    return name;
+              }

+                sayName("jcork4real");

+    2. Implicit Binding:
+           Is the function called as a method, ie: obj.func()?

+           Whenever a function is called by a preceding dot, the object left of the dot gets 'this'

+           Example:

+                    const myObj = {
+                      greeting: 'Hello',
+                      sayHello: function(name){
+                        console.log(`${this.greeting} my name is ${name});
+                        console.log(this)
+                      }
+                    };
+                        myObj.SayHello('Ryan')

+    3. New Binding:
+                Is the function called by new?

+              Example:
+                        function CordialPerosn(greeter){
+                          this.greeting = 'Hello';
+                          this.greeting = greeter;
+                          this.speak = function(){
+                            console.log(this.greeting + this.greeter);
+                          };
+                        }

+                        const jerry = new CordialPerson('Newman');
+                        const newman = new CordialPerson('Jerry');

+                    Whenever a constructor function is used, this referes to the specific instance of the object that is created and is returned by the constructor function.

+    4. Explicit Binding:
+              Is the function called by .call(), .apply(), or .bind()?

+              const jerry = new CordialPerson('Newman');
+              const newman = new CordialPerson('Jerry');

+              jerry.speak.call(newman);
+              newman.speak.apply(jerry);

+              newman.speak();
+              jerry.speak();

+          Whenever JavaScripts call or apply method is used, this is explicitly defined.

 5. Why do we need super() in an extended class?

+        The super keyword is used to access and call functions on an object's parent.

 ## Project Set up